stokesy56/MWDB-ex/NWDB_ex.md

           WHERE OrderID = 10738 OR OrderID = 10907 OR OrderID = 10964 OR OrderID = 11043

-Response: Spécialités du monde orders the most from Paris (orderID = SPECD) with Top 5 clients are:
+Response: Spécialités du monde orders the most from Paris (orderID = SPECD) with quantity being 48 Top 5 clients are:

 | CustomerID |